SMART Goals: Meaning, Examples, Template and How to Write Them

-Anyone who wants to pursue a personal goal, knows that is important to provide a good description of this specific goal.
-Empty slogans do not bring satisfactory results.
+Anyone who wants to pursue a personal goal knows that it is important to describe that goal clearly.
+Vague intentions rarely lead to satisfactory results.

-A useful time management and goal setting method to achieve this is the so-called SMART Goals or simply SMART.
-The smart acronym that stands for Specific, Measurable, Achievable, Relevant and Time Bound.
+A useful method for time management and goal setting is the SMART method, or simply SMART.
+SMART stands for Specific, Measurable, Achievable, Relevant, and Time bound.

 Formulating SMART goals: how do you do that?